thayton/css/qa.md

-1. What are the different positioning schemes?
+- What are the different positioning schemes?

+Normal Flow, Floats and Absolute positioning.
+Normal flow includes block formatting of block-level boxes, inline formatting of inline-level boxes, and relative positioning of block-level and inline-level boxes.

 2. What is a block's containing block?